gatling/gatling/src/docs/content/reference/current/core/check/index.md

 #### `regex`

-This check applies a [Java regular pattern](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html) on the response body text.
+This check applies a [Java regular expression pattern](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html) on the response body text.

 It takes one single parameter:
 * `pattern`  can be a plain `String`, a Gatling Expression Language `String` or a function.